CellProfiling/HPA_Convert_OPERA_To_LIMS-OMETIF/README.md

-# HPA Convert OPERA To LIMS-OMETIF ImageJ plugin
+# Converting OPERA-Files to LIMS-compatible, canonical, or Memento-compatible OME-TIF files
- An ImageJ plugin to convert image output folders created by the Opera Phenix or Operetta CLS High-Content microscopes (also called "Sonata") to OME Tif format suitable for the HPA LIMS system or for [Memento](https://github.com/CellProfiling/memento) upload.
+This is the github page for an ImageJ plugin that allows you to convert image output folders created by the Opera Phenix or Operetta CLS High-Content microscopes (also called "Sonata") into OME Tif format suitable for the HPA LIMS system, for OME-TIF-based analysis pipelines, or for [Memento](https://github.com/CellProfiling/memento) upload.
+Additionally, this software makes sure that metadata are correctly transferred from the OPERA metadata xml file into the OME-TIF Metadata XML information stored in the OME-TIF.

 See more instructions under [User instructions](https://github.com/CellProfiling/HPA_Convert_OPERA_To_LIMS-OMETIF/tree/main#user-instructions) below.

 Contact jan.hansen@scilifelab.se for help.